Innovate. Accelerate. Win.

 - Efficiency improvements.
 Many Venafi customers have told us of the massive efficiency improvements they’ve achieved through automation.
 One of the biggest benefit areas is eliminating errors, like a resource owner making a mistake when they request a certificate and having to double back later to fix things or not configuring the certificate correctly when installing it.
 We’ve seen some of our larger customers save hundreds of dollars per certificate in management costs, allowing them to redeploy hundreds of staff simply by eliminating manual tasks.

 - Crypto agility.
-Most Venafi customers have at some time needed to replace many certificates at once.
+Most Venafi customers have needed to replace many certificates at once.
 Most often it’s to deal with the aftermath of a critical vulnerability where a vendor has told them not to trust certificates on the vendor’s product after a certain patch date.
 Others want to replace a PKI provider after a merger or acquisition or to move from one PKI provider to another.
 Automation enables them to be crypto-agile and make big moves when they need to.

 - Future proof.
-We’ve seen automation enable many Venafi customers extend TLS machine identity management to groups like development teams creating cloud native applications at machine speed, something that would never be possible to keep up with manually.
+We’ve seen automation enable many Venafi customers to extend TLS machine identity security and management to groups like development teams creating cloud native applications at machine speed, something that would never be possible to keep up with manually.
 They’re keeping up with the pace of all the other groups around them!

 Webinar recording available!